nodester/nodester/readme.txt

 Todos:
-- write routine to install all NPM modules on server
+- write routine to install all NPM modules on server (http://registry.npmjs.org/ - json list)
 - Find a better way to interact with forever as an API (on clone, kill process - new one restarts << consider using nodemon)
 - add ability to control number of instances
 - Add Command Line Interface